The Performing Arts Program

 - Students may participate in the Winnipeg Music Festival Competition

-- Students are encouraged and motivated by the many performance and ministry opportunities we provide: retirement home visits, the LCS Christmas Tea, the annual Musicathon, LCS chapels, and recitals in December and June
+- Students are encouraged and motivated by the many performance and ministry opportunities we provide: retirement home visits, the annual Musicathon, LCS chapels, and recitals in December and June

 SOFA Band Student Mentor Program

-The LCS Band department and the School of Fine Arts have introduced the Band Student Mentor Program for the 2018-2019 school year.
-SOFA is now providing private instruction in clarinet, saxophone, trumpet, trombone, tuba, cello and other instruments upon request.
+The LCS Band department is partnering with the School of Fine Arts to provide private instruction in the following instruments through the Band Student Mentor Program: Clarinet, Saxophone, Trumpet, Trombone, Tuba and other instruments upon request.
 Instruction is offered by Grade 12 band students recommended by LCS Band Department Head Mrs. Bobbie Fast.
 Lessons take place in the practice rooms located in the band room before, during or after school.
 For students looking for extra support on their instrument or are switching to a new instrument and just need a few lessons to catch up, this is an accessible and efficient solution.
-To register email firstname.lastname@example.org.
-We have openings now and in January!
+To register email email@example.com.

 Click here to download Group Class Registration forms and Private Music Instructions Request Forms.